gitlabhq/gitlabhq/PROCESS.md

 For example, it is likely that an exception will be made for a trivial 1-5 line performance improvement (e.g. adding a database index or adding `includes` to a query), but not for a new feature, no matter how relatively small or thoroughly tested.

-All MRs which have had exceptions granted must be merged by the 15th.
+All MRs which have had RC exceptions granted must be merged by the 15th.

 ### Regressions